Future of Payments

 I believe that those issues can be eliminated using a two pronged attack:

 Regulations can cut the cost of payments dramatically.
-One of my favorite examples is TransferWise, they dramatically reduced the cost of international payments and currency conversion and they are allowed to compete with big banks because of good regulations.
-We need to make it easy for small fin-tech companies to compete with large and ineffective banks and it will make our payments cheaper and more convenient.
+One of my favorite examples is TransferWise, they dramatically reduced the cost of international payments and currency conversion, and they are allowed to compete with big banks because of changes in regulations.
+We need to make it easy for small fintech companies to compete with large and ineffective banks and it will make our payments cheaper and more convenient.

 We also need to build a set of rules that will stop the banks from obtaining more information than absolutely necessary in order to comply with the KYC/AML regulations, possibly even force the banks and payment processors to delete most of the historical data after a short period of time.

 The counterparty risks may also be lowered by the proper regulations.
 Basel III is a good example of the efforts to limit the risks that some reckless banks might be willing to take and such regulations are good for the consumers.

-Crypto currencies have gained a lot of traction recently and it’s worth taking a look at their properties.
-They can compete with traditional payment methods in terms of fees, at least in some markets.
-It’s often cheaper and faster to make an international payment with Bitcoin but it’s neither easy nor convenient to pay for a cup of coffee with Bitcoin.
+Bitcoin have gained a lot of traction recently, and it’s worth taking a look at its properties.
+It can compete with traditional payment methods in terms of fees, at least in some markets.
+It’s often cheaper and faster to make an international payment with Bitcoin, but it’s neither easy nor convenient to pay for a cup of coffee with Bitcoin.
 Trust me, I’ve tried it!

-Lightning Network is a payment system built on top of Bitcoin protocol and I believe it has a huge potential for many kinds of payments.
+Lightning Network is a payment system built on top of Bitcoin, and I believe it has a huge potential for many kinds of payments.
 Here you can see it in action:

-Although our current payment methods are easy and relatively cheap, there are many issues with the status quo and we need to address them by introducing better regulations and experimenting with alternative payment systems such as Bitcoin and Lightning Network.
-Reduced transaction costs, increased privacy and reduced counterparty risks will benefit us all so the progress in those areas seems inevitable.
+Although our current payment methods are easy and relatively cheap, there are many issues with the status quo.
+We need to address them by introducing better regulations and experimenting with alternative payment methods such as Bitcoin and Lightning Network.
+Reduced transaction costs, increased privacy and reduced counterparty risks will benefit us all, so the progress in those areas seems inevitable.